yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_containers/configure_edge_agent.md

 ## Review subscriptions and usages on the platform

-Once you have completed all configuration tasks and have enabled uploads of usage reports, you can log in to the [AMPLIFY Platform](https://platform.axway.com/) and access and review your subscriptions and usage data.
+Once you have completed the configuration and have enabled uploads of usage reports, you can log in to the [AMPLIFY Platform](https://platform.axway.com/) and access and review your subscriptions and usage data.
 For more information, see [Review subscriptions and usages on the platform](https://docs.axway.com/bundle/subusage_en/page/review_subscriptions_and_usages_on_the_platform.html).